pascal-pro/goland-helpers/README.md

 2. to solve the character replacement in shortcuts: ≠ instead of !=
     * `File` > `Settings` >  `Editor` > `Reader Mode`
     * disable `font ligatures`

+3. To see the correct color in the termnal console :

+   `disabled pty mode: Ctrl+Shift+A | Registry | go.run.processes.with.pty`